circleci/circleci-docs/jekyll/_cci2/contexts.md

 CircleCI syncs GitHub team and LDAP groups every few hours.
 If a user is added or removed from a GitHub team or LDAP group, it will take up to a few hours to update the CircleCI records and remove access to the context.

-### Adding and Removing Environment Variables from Secure Contexts
+### Adding and Removing Environment Variables from Restricted Contexts

-Addition and deletion of environment variables from a secure context is limited to members of the context groups.
+Addition and deletion of environment variables from a restricted context is limited to members of the context groups.

 ## Deleting a Context

-If the context is secured with a group other than `organization`, you must be a member of the security group to complete this task.
+If the context is restricted with a group other than `organization`, you must be a member of the security group to complete this task.

 1. As an Org Admin, Navigate to the Settings > Contexts page in the CircleCI application.